On Fairness of Task Arithmetic: The Role of Task Vectors: Preliminaries

 \textit{\bf Scalar scaling: }Multiplying a task vector by a scalar $\lambda$ adjusts the strength of the edit.
 For example, using $\theta_{\text{base}} + \lambda\Delta \theta_A$ allows partial ($0<\lambda<1$) or amplified ($\lambda>1$) application of a task’s effect.
 This scaling provides fine-grained control over how strongly the task knowledge is injected into the model. \end{quote}

 \paragraph{Merging task vectors.}

-Since task vectors reside in a common weight space, they can be merged by simple addition with tunable scaling.
-Formally, given a base model $\theta_0$ and task vectors $\Delta \theta_i$, one can construct a merged model as:
+Because task vectors live in a common weight space, they can be merged by linear combination.
+Let $\theta_0$ denote a base model and let $\{\Delta\theta_i\}_{i=1}^K$ be task vectors.
+A generic merged model takes the form

-where each coefficient $\lambda_i$ controls the influence of task $i$.
-Varying $\lambda_i$ thus directly modulates how strongly the $i$-th task’s knowledge is injected, allowing fine-grained blending of capabilities.
-Indeed, adding multiple task vectors with $\lambda_i=1$ endows a model with all those capabilities simultaneously~\citep{ilharco2023editing}.
-Optimizing the $\lambda_i$ values (i.e., learning an anisotropic scaling for each vector) further improves the composition by balancing contributions and reducing interference between tasks~\citep{zhang2024knowledge}.
+where the coefficients $\lambda_i$ govern the relative contribution of each task~\citep{zhang2024knowledge}.
+Prior work explores learning these coefficients with, for example, Bayesian optimization or multi-objective search over $\boldsymbol\lambda = (\lambda_1,\dots,\lambda_K)$, but such methods introduce additional computational cost and stochasticity.

+In this work we deliberately adopt the simpler and widely used \emph{single-scalar} parameterization, in which a global coefficient $\lambda$ scales the entire task vector update.
+Concretely, the models we evaluate can be written as

+where $\Delta\theta$ is a fixed task vector (or sum of task vectors), and the same scalar $\lambda$ is applied uniformly across all inputs, demographic subgroups, and fairness metrics.
+This single global coefficient mirrors how task-arithmetic toolkits are exposed in practice, and it provides a one-dimensional, easily interpretable control knob for tracing fairness–accuracy trade-offs.
+We treat $\lambda$ as a hyperparameter and select it by grid search over a fixed set of candidate values on a held-out validation set, using a common objective that balances accuracy and group-fairness measures.
+The same validation protocol is used to tune the corresponding regularization weights for our SFT, LoRA, and task-arithmetic models, ensuring that all methods are compared under matched fairness–accuracy trade-offs.